 Cavan is a London-based, Northern Irish actor.
 He trained at Rose Bruford, graduating in 2014.

-His stage credits include The Cherry Orchard at the Young Vic, Wendy & Peter at the RSC, Last of the Boys at the Southwark Playhouse and, most recently The Plough and the Stars at the National Theatre.
+His stage credits include The Cherry Orchard at the Young Vic, Wendy & Peter at the RSC, Last of the Boys at the Southwark Playhouse, The Plough and the Stars at the National Theatre, The Acedian Pirates at Theatre503, and The Colleen Bawn at the Lyric Theatre Belfast

 Reviews for The National's 'My Country'